We’ve just got back from a fortnight in Greece at the TUI Sensatori Rhodes resort and I wanted to share our review.

 The dinner buffet is fine.
 I’ve had better, I’ve had worse.
 For me, I thought it was a little bland, and repetitive.

-The a la carte restaurants ranged from okay to really good.
+The a la carte restaurants at Sensatori ranged from okay to really good.

 The dinner reservations system is ridiculous, though.
 To book a table, you log onto the hotel’s website at 10am TWO DAYS ahead of time.
 You need to be on the site at 9.58am and have chosen your restaurant, ready to click “make a booking” the very second it hits 10am.